 Peers4Growth is changing the way start-ups and scale-ups connect and grow.
 Since 2019, this Enterprise Europe Network project has helped dozens of businesses learn from each other, share successful strategies, and tackle challenges together.
 The goal?
 To boost the global competitiveness of European small companies and accelerate their growth.

 The initiative is led by four Network partners: VLAIO in Belgium, IVACE in Spain, Zenit in Germany, and the Netherlands Enterprise Agency.
 These organisations collaborate to host events such as workshops and webinars, giving entrepreneurs opportunities to exchange ideas and experiences.
-Over six editions, Peers4Growth has covered important business topics like resilience, innovation, sustainability, and market growth.
+Over six editions, Peers4Growth has focused on key business topics like resilience, innovation, sustainability, and market expansion.

-In 2024, Peers4Growth took place during the World Circular Economy Forum in Brussels.
-The event featured a full day of workshops on circularity, bringing together nine start-ups from different sectors including logistics, pharma, and textiles.
-Participants joined over 150 matchmaking meetings, both online and in-person, and connected with peers and potential investors.
+In 2024, Peers4Growth took part in the World Circular Economy Forum in Brussels, where it hosted a full day of workshops on circularity.
+Nine start-ups from various sectors, including logistics, pharma, and textiles, participated in over 150 matchmaking meetings, both online and in person, connecting with peers and potential investors.

 Aaron Thierens, founder of Re-Sound, a Belgian company specialising in acoustic office furniture, shared: "Exchanging with fellow entrepreneurs in this setting has been incredibly enriching.
 I’m excited to see where these new connections will take us."